MicrosoftDocs/learn/learn-pr/quantum/solve-job-shop-scheduling-optimization-problem/includes/4-operation-once-constraint.md

 |$\sum_t {x_{2,t}} =$|0|
 |**Valid configuration?**|✘|

-In this example, none of the $x_{2,t}$ values equal 1 for any time in the simulation, meaning the operation is never scheduled.
+In this example, none of the $x_{2,t}$ values equal 1 for any time step, meaning the operation is never scheduled.
 This means that the sum of $x_{2,t}$ values over all $t$ is 0 - the constraint is once again violated and you must allocate a penalty.

 In summary: